Adijay-kumar/Adijay-kumar/README.md

 - 👋 Hi, I’m @Adijay-kumar
 - 👀 I’m interested in Science and Tech
-- 🌱 I’m currently learning Programming
+- 🌱 I’m currently learning Programming and contributing in Aura- the voice assistant project
-- 💞️ I’m looking to collaborate on Researchs on new tech
+- 💞️ I’m looking to collaborate on Researchs on new tech and making problem solving softwares
 - 📫 How to reach me 8595867520
 - 😄 Pronouns: He
 - ⚡ Fun fact: experimenting with ideas